 If you don’t get a satisfying view, read again.

 Rough Diamonds may sometimes be mistaken for worthless pebbles.

-Cut the character, scenes, and events living in your story for free and taking unnecessary space in your limited short story space.
+Cut the character, scenes, and events living in your story for free and take unnecessary space in your limited short story space.

-Don’t let anything stay in your story just for increasing the length of the story or reaching your word count goals.
+Don’t let anything stay in the story just for increasing the length or reaching your word count goals.

 If you are not satisfied reading your story and you think there are many, many loose points that can’t be fixed through editing then I will suggest you rewrite everything.

 The chances of you writing a better story after writing the first draft of your story gets doubled.

 About the Author-

 About the Author- Neel Rana is a YA short story author, flash fiction writer, literary enthusiast, and the founder of Pandora Post.
 Neel holds a degree in BA Honours in English Literature and has been writing since 2017.
 Neel’s magnum opus YA short storybook, “The Drunken Ghost” has been well received by the readers.